JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_references.md

 }
 ```

-This simple code fragment contains four references.
-The references created by the identifiers `System`, `out` and
+This simple code fragment contains five references.
+The references created by the identifiers `String`, `System`, `out` and
-`println` can be resolved to the corresponding declarations in the JDK: the `System` class, the `out` field and the
+`println` can be resolved to the corresponding declarations in the JDK: the `String` and `System` classes, the `out` field and the
 `println` method.
-The reference created by the second occurrence of the `message` identifier can be resolved to the
+The reference created by the second occurrence of the `message` identifier in `println(message)` can be resolved to the
 `message` parameter, declared by `String message` in the method header.

 Note that `String message` is not a reference, and cannot be resolved.
 Instead, it's a _declaration_.
 It does not